-In SOLABS QM, documents are retrieved through the Search function.
+In SOLABS QM10, documents are retrieved through the Search function.
 To be retrievable, they need to be indexed by the Search engine.
 There are many actions on a document that automatically trigger the indexing for a document.

 - Modify Metadata Only